Inria-Empenn/spmbasics/README.md

 All the scripts meant to run without loading the gui and all the dependencies are following the relative paths of your  ```spmbasics``` folder.

-To avoid redundancies in this long README I do not repeat the steps explained at the [original preprocessing tutorial](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/block/preprocessing/realignment/).
+To avoid redundancies in this long README, I do not repeat the steps explained at the [original preprocessing tutorial](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/block/preprocessing/realignment/).

 If you want to load the scripts in this repo using the GUI interface it is possible and could be done by selecting data folder in similar methodology in the original tutorial.
 Below, I am mainly explaining running codes in this repo as scripts.